 Think that’s crazy?
 Check out these mind-boggling facts about Canada.

 Where you’ll find it: 450 Diefenbaker Drive, Moose Jaw, Saskatchewan

 Sadly, Mac was recently stripped of his title as “World’s Tallest Moose” when a town in Norway dared to build their own moose—and give it an extra 30 centimetres in height.
 The Scandinavian municipality has since agreed to let Moose Jaw’s quirky roadside attraction reclaim his title—once he’s installed with an even larger rack, that is.
 Until that time, you can still admire mighty Mac with his original antlers.

 Where you’ll find it: Maple Creek, Saskatchewan

 Would you rather get the royal treatment on your road trip?
-These 10 hotels in Canada have hosted royal guests.
+These 10 Canadian hotels have hosted royal guests.

 Where you’ll find it: PTH 5 south of Highway 1, Spruce Woods, Manitoba

 It may not technically qualify as a desert, but the sprawling sand dunes in Spruce Woods Provincial Park sure come close.
 Located smack in the middle of the Prairies, this arid landscape is home to Manitoba’s only lizard, two types of cacti and other rare and exotic species of plants and animals.
 Take a horse drawn wagon ride or hike at your own pace on the self-guided trails.
 (Next, check out the greatest hikes in Canada.)